godotengine/godot-docs/classes/class_semaphore.rst

 - Error  **wait**  **(** **)**

-Tries to wait for the :ref:`Semaphore<class_semaphore>`, if it's value is zero, blocks until non-zero.
+Tries to wait for the :ref:`Semaphore<class_semaphore>`, if its value is zero, blocks until non-zero.